lakshjethani/movie-mafia/README.md

 ## Configuration

-You can change the API_KEY in the .env file
-You can change the PORT number in the app.js file
+You can change the API_KEY in the .env file and the PORT number in the app.js file

 ## Usage
 To run the project, follow these steps: